A version eaten as far away as South America, known as an empanada árabe was introduced by Arab immigrants.

-Instead of overlapping the dough, you pinch the ends together so that you create a ridge on the top of the turnover.
+Instead of overlapping the dough, you pinch the ends together so that you create three ridges on the turnover.

-With this method it is good to put a little water with your finger around the outer edge of the dough circle so that it better sticks to itself.
+When making them this way it is good to brush a little warm water around the outer edge of the dough circle to enhance stickiness. .

 Can I Freeze Fatayer?

-Yes you can, in fact these pies were made for freezing in my opinion.
+Yes you can, in fact these pies were made for freezing, and reheat incredibly well.